robbobfrh84/data-directory/bobnotes.md

 ### TO DO(✅):
 ---
-- Style Life Icon: fix style for sperate containers to force live icon to upper left.
+- ✅Style Life Icon: fix style for sperate containers to force live icon to upper left.
-- Make Fields response talbe.
+- Make Fields response.
 - Build out patches to show 100% of data
 - query live as default with id, title, *live*, add icon.
   - Also  `updatedAt` ?